 Ansible offers the ability to set default settings for how modules and playbooks interact with remote nodes in your inventory.
 There is a huge list of settings you can add within your Ansible configuration file.
 Below we cover how to locate your Ansible configuration file and included settings.
+Managing your Ansible agent on CentOS, Ubuntu, or Debian is a great project for Cloud VPS Hosting.

 Locate Ansible Configuration File